 - Pour melted butter mixture into the dry ingredients and mix to combine.

-- Divide mixture in half, then half again and continue until you have 16 lumps of dough, roll each lump into a ball.
+Remove from fridge and divide mixture in half, then half again and continue until you have 16 lumps of dough, roll each lump into a ball.

-- Coat each ball with your chosen chocolate (I did 5x milk, 5x dark and 6x white)
+Remove from fridge and coat each ball with your chosen chocolate (I did 5x milk, 5x dark and 6x white)

 I place my truffles onto a silicone baking sheet on a baking tray and once all truffles have been coated, pop the tray into the fridge again to set the chocolate.

 If you wish you can add another drizzle of alternating chocolate for that professional touch!
 To do this I make three little icing bags out of squares of baking paper.
 I then snip the end off with a pair of scissors and drizzle over each truffle.

 Once again pop into the fridge – I keep mine in the fridge in a Tupperware container, this way they stay fresh and cool and don't melt.